-Set up the GS868's inputs and outputs via the four options in the I/O submenu.
-While following the programming instructions, refer to Figure A-2 on page A-2.
+Set up the GC868's inputs and outputs via the four options in the I/O submenu.
+While following the programming instructions, refer to Figure A-2 on page A-2 of Appendix A, Menu Maps.

 - ERROR program the meter's response during an error condition - OPTN set up the Slot 0 analog outputs and any option cards - ZERO set the meter's zero point cutoff value - T,P set up the temperature and pressure inputs